 Understanding APRs when shopping for a loan

-When you’re shopping for a loan, it's important to understand how much it will cost you to borrow the money and pay it back.
+When shopping for a loan, it's important to understand the overall terms of the loan and how much it will cost you to borrow the money on top of paying it back.
 You won’t just be repaying the amount you receive from the lender; that money is called the principal.
 You’ll also have to pay interest, and there are usually other fees involved.
 As you look at different types of financing and different lenders, you'll probably see the phrase annual percentage rate, or APR.
 The APR is the total cost per year of borrowing money, and it's stated as a percentage.

 APR vs. interest rate